openshift-kni/cnf-features-deploy/ztp/ztp-policy-generator/README.md

 metadata:
   name: acm-policy
   namespace: acm-policy-generator
-# The arguments should be given and defined as below with same order --policyGenTempPath= --sourcePath= --outPath= --stdout --customResources
+# The arguments should be given and defined as below with same order --policyGenTempPath= --sourcePath= --outPath= --stdout --customResources --siteconfig
 argsOneLiner: ./ranPolicyGenTempExamples ./sourcePolicies ./out true false
 ```
 - The PolicyGenerator parameters are defined as below: